nyancrimew/JTerm/src/markdown/Scripting.md

 ## Commenting a script

-A line in a script is treated as comment if it starts with either `#` or `rem `, this makes documenting your code really easy.
+A line in a script is treated as comment if it starts with either `#`, this makes documenting your code really easy.

 >Currently it is only supported to comment out complete lines.